ssamot/iggi_talk/gg.md

 * Most modern additions to min-max pioneered by \emph{Alan Turing, 1953}
 * Learning, look-aheads, evaluation functions
-* Almost every modern method was at least imagined
+* Almost every modern method was at least conceptualised by Turing
-* But machines still not capable of beating men
+* No fast computers at the time

 \column{.5\textwidth}